Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte II - La Ville d'Ombre/Arc H - The Lost Soul.md

 Players that have previously dined with Lady Wachter are welcomed and swiftly admitted, while players that have not previously done so are asked to make an appointment for the following day.
 Players who insist that they are here to assist Stella, Lady Wachter’s daughter and make a successful DC 10 Charisma (Persuasion) check can bypass the need to make an appointment and are admitted immediately.

 Upon entering the manor, the players are ushered into <span class="citation">N4i.
 Parlor (p.
-112)</span>, where [[Non-Player Characters#Lady Fiona Wachter|Lady Wachter]] greets them shortly thereafter.
+112)</span>, where [[Personnages Non-Joueurs#Lady Fiona Wachter|Lady Wachter]] greets them shortly thereafter.
 Haliq, Lady Wachter’s valet, serves tea to her and the guests a few moments later.

 Lady Wachter then asks the players what brings them to her manor.
 If Victor Vallakovich is accompanying the players, her eyes visibly narrow, and her voice is polite, but cold.
 If Victor is not with the players, her demeanor is far warmer and more comfortable.